skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 #### Step 1: Navigate to Apps

 In your Snowflake account, go to `Data Products` > `Apps` to open the Native Apps collection.
 If Posit Workbench is not already installed, click `Get`.
 Please note that the Native App must be [installed and configured ](https://docs.posit.co/ide/server-pro/integration/snowflake/native-app/install.html) by an administrator.
+Installation and configuration also require a valid license file from Posit.

 ![](assets/snowflake/05-get_posit_workbench.png)